-It’s a very unlikely scenario that could allow a turned-off computer to be hacked.
-I’ll describe it and show you how to prevent it.
+Conditions have to be just right for a turned-off computer to get hacked.
+I’ll describe those and show you how to prevent it.

 Hacking a turned-off computer

-Your PC is off; it’s not doing anything.
-Unless you’ve taken extra steps described below, the PC will not be able to be restarted and hacked from outside if it’s turned off, even if you leave it connected to the internet and to power.
+Unless two conditions are met, the PC cannot be restarted and hacked from outside, even if you leave it connected to the internet and to power.

-The exception to the rule is a feature that, when enabled, allows a PC to be remotely turned on and booted.
-In short, the network adapter for the computer is not turned off completely, but instead monitors for specific instructions that tell it to wake up.
-When those instructions are received, power is restored to the computer and it boots.
+One of those conditions involve a feature called “Wake on LAN”.
+If it is enabled, it allows a PC to be remotely turned on and booted.
+When enabled, the network adapter for the computer is not turned off completely.
+Instead, it monitors for specific instructions arriving via the network telling it to wake up.
+When those instructions are received, the computer turns on and boots.

-At that point, if the PC did not have appropriate security software installed (say it was not behind a firewall and it did not have anti-malware tools), then it is conceivable the PC could be hacked remotely, even though it was powered off.
+The other condition is nothing more than a lack of security.
+If the PC turned on remotely did not have appropriate security software installed and was not behind a firewall, then it is conceivable the PC could be hacked remotely.

 One caveat: standby

-There is a simple work around, though: if you find your laptop waking up on its own, and that concerns you, don’t use standby.
+There is a simple workaround: if you find your laptop waking up on its own and it concerns you, don’t use standby.

-If it works for you, that’s great, but I generally avoid standby for a variety of reasons, including this one.
+If standby works for you, great, but I generally avoid it for a variety of reasons, including this one.

 Allowing remote access